MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/cacl-class.md

 ### <a name="remarks"></a>Açıklamalar

-`CAcl` Boş veya null olarak ayarlanabilir: iki durum birbirinden farklıdır.
+`CAcl` boş veya NULL olarak ayarlanabilir: iki durum birbirinden farklıdır.

 ## <a name="see-also"></a>Ayrıca bkz.